Maharashtra govt formation: Crucial hearing in SC today

 The court also sought for the letter Fadnavis had written to stake a claim to form the government.
 The court said that it would commence hearing on the matter on November 25 at 10.30 am.
 It also said that an appropriate order would be passed only after it would go through all the relevant material.

-The Shiv Sena-NCP-Congress combine on Saturday night filed a petition in the Supreme Court seeking quashing of the Maharashtra governor's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse trading".
+The Shiv Sena-NCP-Congress combine on Saturday night filed a petition in the Supreme Court seeking quashing of the Maharashtra governor's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse-trading".

 BJP’s Maharashtra numbers: 105-15-30